hammyster/twitter-direct-download-video/README.md

 # twitter-direct-download-video
-Download videos direct from Twitter using the link Project created for studies.
+Download videos direct from Twitter using the link.
+Project created for studies.

 # Example of use